Papatheodorou-Group/BENGAL/README.md

 #### Input Requirements:

+*These requirements will be checked in the first process of the pipeline.*

 The raw count AnnData objects need to have the following row or column annotations.
 Note that the exact column name of each key is specified in the config file.

 1) a `species_key` in adata.obs to store species identity.
 Naming should be in line with the short name in ENSEMBL, such as hsapiens; mmusculus; drerio etc.